 - 3 MIN READ -

-Game-based learning and gamification are often talked about interchangeably when it comes to eLearning, but they are not the same.
+Game-based learning and gamification are often talked about interchangeably when it comes to online learning, but they are not the same.
 So what does each term actually mean, and how is each implemented into a learning system?

 Watch the short video about the difference between gamification and game-based learning from Paula Yunker, Managing Partner and Instructional Designer at Limestone Learning:

 From online education to employee training, learning through games has become an important way of training and teaching.
 The practice is quite a disruption in the marketplace.

 Despite some debate over its value, the practices of gamification and game-based learning continue to rise in popularity for child and adult learning alike.
 Here are some of the difference, and how to implement them in your learning management system (LMS).

 Game-based Learning: Enhance the Learning Experience

 Game-based learning is the practice of using games to enhance the learning experience.
 A good example is the use of Monopoly in the classroom to teach children about banking and money.
 Or, using Scrabble to get students thinking about words.

 In these instances, a game is used to help teach a principle.
 The game itself is not new or unique to the curriculum, but it illustrates what is taught using play as an example.
 In the workplace, this can mean using fantasy football or baseball to illustrate the importance of individual performance to the outcome for the team.
 Of course, there are many other ways to use games as part of employee training using platforms like Knack, Knowledge Guru, GameLearn, QStream and The Training Arcade.

 Through game-based learning, employees are better trained.
 Games help them stay motivated and engaged as well as give them relevant practice and immediate feedback.
 Critical thinking and problem-solving are enhanced.
 Furthermore, winning feels good and provides a sense of accomplishment.